 ICCL submission to the Commission on the Future of Policing

-We recently made a submission to the Commission on the Future of Policing in Ireland, making four key groups of recommendations:
+Also in 2018, we made a submission to the Commission on the Future of Policing in Ireland, making four key groups of recommendations:

 - The creation of a comprehensive framework for embedding human rights in all aspects of policing.